MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/power-platform/overview.md

 #### Recommended solution
 This scenario is best implemented by dual-write.
-- A customer calls customer support and wants to increase their credit limit from $2,000 to $5,000.
+- A customer calls and wants to increase their credit limit from $2,000 to $5,000.
 - A customer support representative creates a ticket in Dynamics 365 Customer Service.
 - This ticket is assigned to the sales unit.
 - A sales representative from the sales unit reviews and approves the request.
 - This result is the increase of credit limit of the customer to $5,000 in Dynamics 365 Sales.
-- The credit limit in the Finance and operations app is updated to $5,000.
+- The credit limit in the Finance and Operations app is updated to $5,000.
 - The sales representative responds to the ticket and resolves it.
 - The customer receives an email about the increased credit limit.